grace-notes/website/contents/topics/life-of-christ.md

 have heard this story many times with many different variations.

-In Perry Eberhart’s classic book, Treasure Tales of the Rockies there are more 125 tales of lost mines and treasures centered in the state of Colorado alone.
+In Perry Eberhart’s classic book, Treasure Tales of the Rockies there are more than 125 tales of lost mines and treasures centered in the state of Colorado alone.

 Some treasure tales are true, a very few are enough to produce hundreds and thousands of stories of lost treasure.